Amazon S3 as a source connection

 - Paste the Role ARN Key.

-- Use the Test Connection function to see if your connection is up to the task.
-If the connection succeeded, you can now use this connection in Data Integration.
+- Click Test Connection to verify your connection is up to the task.
+If the connection succeeded, you can use this connection in Data Integration.

 IAM role - manual

-Click Policies on the side menu, and select Create Policy.
+- Click Policies from the menu, and select Create Policy.

 a.
 Navigate to the JSON tab.